-BoardWalk Inn is another of the Walt Disney World Deluxe resorts.
+On Crescent Lake across from the Yacht & Beach Club Resorts, the BoardWalk Inn is another of the Walt Disney World Deluxe resorts.
 The complex is a detailed replica of an early-20th-century Atlantic coast boardwalk.
 Facades of hotels, diners, and shops create an inviting and exciting waterfront skyline.
 In reality, the BoardWalk Inn & Villas are a single integrated structure behind the facades.
 Restaurants and shops occupy the boardwalk level, while accommodations rise up to six stories above.
 Painted bright red and yellow along with weathered pastel greens and blues, the BoardWalk resorts are the only Disney hotels that use neon signage as architectural detail.
-The complex shares a pool having an old-fashioned amusement-park theme (there are also two quiet pools).
-Refurbished in 2008, the BoardWalk Inn's 371 Deluxe rooms measure 371 square feet each.
-Most contain two queen-size beds with hardwood headboards, an upholstered sleeper sofa, a cherry desk and chair, an iPod-capable alarm clock, and ceiling fans.
-Decor includes yellow-and-white-striped wallpaper and striped green curtains.
-Closet space exceeds that in other Disney Deluxe rooms.
-Most rooms have balconies.
+The complex shares a pool with an old-fashioned amusement park theme (there are also two quiet pools).

 The inn and villas are well staffed and offer excellent service.
-They’re also home to some of Disney World’s finest restaurants and shops.
+They’re also home to some of Disney World’s better restaurants and shops, including the BoardWalk Bakery, serving lunch sandwiches and salads along with morning pastries and coffee.
 The complex is within walking distance of Epcot and is connected to other destinations by bus and boat.
 Walking time to transportation loading areas from the most remote rooms is 5–6 minutes.

 Reader comments about the BoardWalk Inn & Villas include the following.
 From an Iowa City, Iowa, family: